 How to help a friend dealing with addiction to alcohol

-Megan shares the do's and don'ts when it comes to helping friends with addiction to alcohol
+Megan shares her advice when it comes to helping friends with addiction to alcohol

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-- Don’t meet somewhere that serves alcohol when trying to have the conversation - you want the person to be in a clear state of mind when you are talking to them about your concerns.
+Avoid meeting somewhere that serves alcohol when trying to have the conversation.
+You want the person to be in a clear state of mind when you are talking to them about your concerns.

-- Don’t be afraid to talk to other friends and family members about your concerns - at first the person with the addiction might be mad or feel betrayed seeing that you told other friends and family about his/her problem, but in the long run having other people who are close to the person informed will serve as a great support system for the person.
+If you need to, talk to other friends and family members about your concerns.
+At first the person with the addiction might be mad or feel betrayed seeing that you told other friends and family about his/her problem, but in the long run having other people who are close to the person informed will serve as a great support system for the person.

 Overall know that you getting involved and telling your friend about your worries and concerns for them will greatly help that person get back on track and receive the treatment that they need in order to get better.